7 new Covid cases in managed isolation

 "It has been determined that it was not the result of a recent Covid-19 infection.
 There is no ongoing risk for New Zealand and the case is now closed."

-On the international mariners in managed isolation in Christchurch, the ministry said day 15 testing is being carried out this weekend of all group members who were not already confirmed cases.
+On the international mariners in managed isolation in Christchurch, the ministry said day 15 testing is being carried out this weekend of all group members who are not already confirmed cases.

-All those who meet our low risk indicators, which include those who have recovered or have returned consistently negative test results throughout their stay, will be eligible to leave managed isolation from Tuesday, November 3.
+All those who meet our low risk indicators, which include those who’ve recovered or have returned consistently negative test results throughout their stay, will be eligible to leave managed isolation from next Tuesday November 3.